 These rights are protected under Title VI of 1964.
-For further details, see Asheville’s entire Title VI program and the signed Title VI Non Discrimination Policy.
-To make a Title VI complaint, complete the Complaint Form (English/Español)
+For further details, see Asheville’s entire Title VI program.

 ART’s Bike Policy is to support and promote the use of bicycles.
 Bicycles shall have access to all transit vehicles whenever feasible in order to support more sustainable transportation options.
 ART allows bicycles to travel on buses at no extra charge, and provides the greatest flexibility possible within the constraints of capacity and safety.